dongyi-guo/my-study/KIT729/Tutorial Week 05.md

     - Encourage public-private partnerships.
     - Leverage local improvisations to bridge gaps between design and reality.
 5. **A  Descriptive Framework and its Applicability**:
-    - The proposed framework (Figure 3) categorizes inputs (success/failure factors) and outputs (benefits) to guide tailored solutions for developing countries.
+    - The proposed framework (Figure 3) categorises inputs (success/failure factors) and outputs (benefits) to guide tailored solutions for developing countries.
 # Task 2
 ## Task 2a: Strategic Implementation Plan
 ##### What is a strategic implementation plan, and why is it important for organisations?

-- Because the success of an organization depends on the effective implementation of their strategies.
+- Because the success of an organisation depends on the effective implementation of their strategies.

-##### What are the key components of a strategic implementation plan, and how do they relate to an organization's overall strategic plan?
+##### What are the key components of a strategic implementation plan, and how do they relate to an organisation's overall strategic plan?
 - From the video, three components are mentioned:
   1. **Aspirational Vision**: Defining how the company can contribute to a more sustainable world.
   2. **Value Creation**: Explaining how the transformation creates value for key stakeholders, including employees.
   3. **Medium-Term Ambitious Targets**: Setting targets to guide the transformation and drive action.
 ##### How can an organisation ensure that its strategic implementation plan is aligned with its mission, vision, and values?

-* To ensure alignment with an organization's mission, vision, and values:
+- To ensure alignment with an organisation's mission, vision, and values:
 	- Define an aspirational vision that aligns with the company's mission and values.
 	- Clearly explain how the strategic implementation plan creates value for stakeholders.
 	- Set medium-term targets that are consistent with the organization's long-term goals and vision.
 ## Task 2b: Who are the stakeholders?
 ##### Who are the stakeholders that are involved in the implementation plan, and what are their roles and responsibilities?
 - Internal Stakeholders:
   - Executives & Leadership Team: Provide strategic direction, approve resources, and oversee progress.
   - Project Managers: Oversee implementation, coordinate teams, and ensure milestones are met.